3D models are ubiquitous in many fields:

 \[ C = \sum_i \left( \alpha_a \, C_{\ell_i} \, C_o + \alpha_d \, (n \cdot u_{\ell_i})_+ \, C_{\ell_i} \, C_o + \alpha_s \, (u_{r_i} \cdot u_v)_+^{s_{\exp}} \, C_{\ell_i} \right) \] #### Distance attenuation

-In physical reality, the light intensity of a point source decreases proportionally to the inverse square of the distance (\(1/r^2\)).
-In real-time rendering, a simplified attenuation model is often used that decreases linearly up to a maximum distance, beyond which the light has no effect:
+In physical reality, the light intensity of a point light source decreases proportionally to the inverse square of the distance (\(1/r^2\)).
+In real-time rendering, one often uses a simplified attenuation model that decreases linearly up to a maximum distance, beyond which the light has no effect:

-A fog effect simulates the absorption and scattering of light by the atmosphere.
-The principle is to progressively blend the computed color with a uniform fog color as a function of the distance to the camera:
+An atmospheric fog effect simulates the absorption and scattering of light by the atmosphere.
+The principle is to progressively blend the calculated color with a uniform fog color as a function of the distance to the camera:

-When multiple triangles overlap on screen, we need to determine which one is visible for each pixel.
-Without an occlusion mechanism, the drawing order of triangles determines the result, which is incorrect, as highlighted by the following image.
+When several triangles overlap on the screen, it is necessary to determine which one is visible for each pixel.
+Without an occlusion mechanism, the order in which the triangles are rendered determines the result, which is incorrect, as demonstrated by the following image.

 The Z-buffer (or depth buffer) is an auxiliary image of the same resolution as the final image, which stores the depth value \(z_{\text{ndc}}\) of the fragment closest to the camera for each pixel.

-The algorithm is simple: for each fragment to be drawn, its depth is compared with the value stored in the Z-buffer:
+The algorithm is simple: for each fragment to be drawn, we compare its depth with the value stored in the Z-buffer:

 if z < zbuffer(position):